-South Park County Sanitation District's proposed FY 2019/2020 wastewater rates will collect 60% of revenue from fixed charges and 40% of revenue from volumetric charges.
-The fixed charge recovers the District's costs to provide sewer services.
-The fixed charge for all customers is \$546 per equivalent single family dwelling.
+South Park County Sanitation District's proposed FY 2020/21 wastewater rates will collect 40% of revenue from fixed charges and 60% of revenue from volumetric charges.
+The fixed charge recovers the District's costs to provide sewer services, including costs associated with the sewage treatment and collection system that are incurred regardless of increased or decreased sewage flow into the system.
+The fixed charge for all customers is \$396 per equivalent single family dwelling.